-How to Recover Deleted Photos from Nikon Camera: Step-by-Step Guide
+Guide to Recovering Deleted Photos from Nikon Camera

 Very Important: as soon as you realize you lost an image, stop using your Nikon to take pictures or videos.
 Adding more files to the memory card can overwrite those pieces that were left behind, reducing the chances of a successful recovery.
 If you need to keep shooting, swap out the memory card for a different one.

 Step 1: Plug the SD card or device that the image was lost into a computer.
 Then go ahead and get Stellar Photo Recovery and install the program to your PC or Mac, open the program to get started.

 Step 2: On the next screen, you’ll see a list of all the different media storage options on your computer, including your Nikon memory card that you plugged in earlier.

 Select the card (or if you lost the image from your own hard drive or a USB drive, select that device).
 Then, hit “Scan” in the lower right corner.

 Step 3: The scanning process can take some time, especially if you scan a larger hard drive and not a small SD card — so you may want to take a break and come back to your computer in a few minutes.

 Step 4: Once the scan is complete, you’ll see a window listing all the files that the software could recover.
 The files are arranged by file type, so use the sidebar on the left to click the file type you are looking for — JPEG, NEF, or MP4, for example.